en

 When should freshly-applied silicone sealants come into contact with water first?

-Showers, washbasins, bath tubs etc. which have been sealed with, for example, OTTOSEAL® S 100 or OTTOSEAL® S 105 can be put back into service after 1 to 3 days.
+Showers, washbasins, bathtubs, etc., which have been sealed with OTTOSEAL® S 100 or OTTOSEAL® S 105, for example, can be used again after approximately 1 to 2 days.

-What is the effect of a primer with regard to the interaction between sealant and substrate?
+What effect does a primer have on the interaction between sealant and substrate?

-Primers are adhesion agents which improve the adhesion of the sealant on porous or problematic substrates.
-The primer leaves a film or residual adhesion agent on the substrate on which the sealant has a better adhesion.
+Primers are bonding agents that improve the adhesion of sealants to porous or problematic substrates.
+The primer leaves a film or bonding residue on the substrate, allowing the sealant to adhere better.

-Substrates must be dry, neat and clean during the priming process.
-Apply primers sparingly to non-absorbent substrates and apply generously to absorbent substrates.
-Please see the technical data sheet and priming table!
+Substrates must be dry, clean and free of dirt before priming.
+Apply primer sparingly to non-absorbent substrates and generously to absorbent substrates.
+Refer to the technical data sheet and priming table!

 Transport and storage